wiktoria321/Unit03/DigitalPortStakeHolder.md

 - _Candidates with skills_:

-This is so they know what you're capable of and if you're right for the job.
+This is so they know what you are capable of and if you are right for the job.

 - _An image of how you look:_